Algo-Foundry/sc-testcases/README.md

 1. MVP player receives the reward.

 ## Negative test cases
+Complete the code in `test/negative_tests.js`.
 Write test cases to cover these scenarios,

 1. Initialize monster with < 5 Health fails.
 2. Double opt in fails.